 - Add chocolate and caramel to the cookie dough.
 Fold gently until the add-ins are all well distributed through the dough.

-- After one hour, scoop the dough and arrange the balls of dough on a parchment lined quarter sheet pan.
-Return to the refrigerator for an additional hour of chilling time.
+- After 30 minutes, scoop the dough and arrange the balls of dough on a parchment lined quarter sheet pan.
+Return to the refrigerator for an additional 30 minutes of chilling time.

 - Preheat the oven to 375°.
 Bake cookies for 9-10 minutes.
 The edges will be golden brown and the middles should just start to brown lightly.